 Instead, you want to use a red flashlight.
 You’ll be able to see what you need to see without affecting your night vision.
 The added perk is red lights don’t disturb animals, so you may spot some nocturnal wildlife while stargazing.

 For those of you who don’t want to mess with a stars map (even though it’s fun), there’s a great modern option.
-SkyView® Lite is a really neat augmented reality app that outlines the constellations and names the planets on your iPhone.
-If you have an android phone look into using Star Walk2 – and if you REALLY want to explore all the apps available Space.com has a full review post for you to explore.
+SkyView® Lite is a cool augmented reality app that outlines the constellations and names the planets on your iPhone.

 You simply point your device’s camera at the sky and it’ll tell you what you’re looking at.
 It’s really neat, and one of the few times you’ll ever hear me encouraging people to use their phones while camping.